A white woman called police on a black 12-year-old who was mowing grass

-Last week, in Maple Heights, Ohio, that entrepreneur was Reggie Fields, a 12-year-old who is the owner and mower-in-chief of Mr Reggie's Lawn Service.
-His sister and two cousins also provided manual labour in their neighbourhood outside Cleveland, Ohio, working a rake and a broom to corral clippings.
+Last week, in Maple Heights, Ohio, that entrepreneur was Reggie Fields, a 12-year-0ld middle schooler who is the owner and mower-in-chief of Mr. Reggie's Lawn Service.
+His sister and two cousins also provided manual labour in their neighbourhood outside Cleveland, working a rake and a broom to corral clippings.

 She was mostly right.

-As Reggie and his troupe were finishing up her yard, a Maple Heights Police car rolled up in front of Holt-Colden's house.
+As Reggie and his troupe were finishing up her yard, a Maple Heights Police SUV rolled up in front of Holt-Colden's house.

 When she saw the police through the window, she was surprised.
 Then, when she learned what had happened, she was outraged - and reached for her cellphone to share it with the world.